Hyde Park, New York: The Roosevelt family

 Hyde Park is the hometown of Franklin D. Roosevelt (1882–1945), who served as president of the United States from 1933 until his death in 1945.
 His estate, Springwood, is the site of the Home of Franklin D. Roosevelt National Historic Site maintained by the National Park Service.
 Also on the site are his presidential library and museum.
 Roosevelt used this residence throughout his life.
 FDR's historical house is now a museum that can be visited.

+His house is listed on the U.S. National Register of Historic Places, as are the homes of Eleanor Roosevelt, Isaac Roosevelt, and Frederick William Vanderbilt, along with Haviland Middle School (formerly Franklin D. Roosevelt High School).

 Val-Kill was the home of Eleanor Roosevelt, wife of Franklin D. Roosevelt.
 It is located about 2 mi east of the home of FDR.

 Franklin D. Roosevelt and Eleanor Roosevelt are both buried in the rose garden at "Springwood".

 President Roosevelt's father, James Roosevelt, Sr., served a term as supervisor of the town of Hyde Park.

 Geography

 According to the United States Census Bureau, the town of Hyde Park has a total area of 103.2 km2, of which 95.0 km2 is land and 8.3 km2, or 8.02%, is water.

 The Hudson River defines the western town line, which is the border with Ulster County.
 Hyde Park is bordered by the town of Poughkeepsie to the south, Rhinebeck to the north, and Clinton and Pleasant Valley to the east.